-Goodwill is tested for impairment when required due to significant adverse changes or at least once a year, during the last quarter of such year, determining the recoverable amount of the group of cash-generating units ("CGUs") to which goodwill balances were allocated, which consists of the higher of such group of CGUs fair value less cost to sell and its value in use, the later represented by the NPV of estimated future cash flows to be generated by the CGUs to which goodwill was allocated, which are generally determined over periods of 5 years.
+Goodwill is tested for impairment due to significant adverse changes or at least once a year, during the last quarter, determining the recoverable amount of the group of cash-generating units ("CGUs") to which goodwill balances were allocated, which consists of the higher of such group of CGUs fair value less cost to sell and its value in use, the later represented by the NPV of estimated future cash flows to be generated by the CGUs to which goodwill was allocated, which are generally determined over periods of 5 years.
 If the value in use of a group of CGUs to which goodwill has been allocated is lower than its corresponding carrying amount, the Company determines the fair value of such group of CGUs using methodologies generally accepted in the market to determine the value of entities, such as multiples of Operating EBITDA and by reference to other market transactions, among others.
-An impairment loss is recognized within "Other (expenses) income, net", if the recoverable amount is lower than the net book value of the group of CGUs to which goodwill has been allocated.
+An impairment loss is recognized within "Other expenses, net," if the recoverable amount is lower than the net book value of the group of CGUs to which goodwill has been allocated.
 Impairment charges recognized on goodwill are not reversed in subsequent periods.

-The reportable segments disclosed by the Company (note 4B), represent the Company's groups of CGUs to which goodwill has been allocated for purposes of testing goodwill for impairment.
-In arriving at this conclusion, the Company considered: a) that after the acquisition, goodwill was allocated at the level of the geographic operating segment; b) that the operating components that comprise the reported segment have similar economic characteristics; c) that the reported segments are used in CEMEX Latam to organize and evaluate its activities in its internal information system; d) the homogeneous nature of the items produced and traded in each operative component, which are all used by the construction industry; e) the vertical integration in the value chain of the products comprising each component; f) the type of clients, which are substantially similar in all components; g) the operative integration among components; and h) that the compensation is based on the consolidated results of the geographic operating segment.
-In addition, the country level represents the lowest level within CEMEX Latam at which goodwill is monitored for internal management purposes.
+The reportable segments disclosed by the Company (note 4B), represent the lowest level at which management internally monitors goodwill for impairment testing purposes, considering that: a) after the acquisition, goodwill was allocated at the level of the reportable segment; b) the operating components that comprise the reported segment have similar economic characteristics; c) that the reported segments are used in CEMEX Latam to organize and evaluate its activities in its internal information system; d) the homogeneous nature of the items produced and traded in each operative component, which are all used by the construction industry; e) the vertical integration in the value chain of the products comprising each component; f) the type of clients, which are substantially similar in all components; g) the operative integration among components; and h) the compensation is based on the consolidated results of the geographic operating segment.